fillumina/Calculator/README.md

 # Calculator

-An easy to configure, flexible, reasonably fast calculator API.
+An easy to configure, flexible, reasonably fast Java calculator API.

 * Parses a string expression according to the rules given by a grammar (includes a boolean grammar, an arithmetic grammar based on doubles